precisely/gene-panel-curation/genes/COMT.md

 # What should I do about this?

-Consider using other antidepressant medications than paroxetine.Do not drink alcohol or use cannabis.
+Consider using other antidepressant medications than paroxetine.
+Do not drink alcohol or use cannabis.

 Medications indicated for use in treating COMT issues include: [Clonidine, BIA, Diethylstilbestrol, Dobutamine, Dopamine, Entacapone, Methyldopa, Micafungin, Nialamide,  S-Adenosylmethionine,  Testosterone Propionate, and Tolcapone.](http://www.uniprot.org/uniprot/P21964#pathology_and_biotech)